sfdrogojan/swagger-codegen-playground/README.md

 ## Running the Integration tests

-Create a class named ApiTests in the Swagger.IO.Test project.
+Create a class named ApiTests in the Salesforce.MarketingCloud.Test project.
 It should have the same content as the ApiTests.cs.template file.

 To run the tests, enter valid values for the fields: authBasePath, clientId, clientSecret, accountId.